zappfinger/remySQL/README.md

 3> on the client machine install remySQLClient.py, enter the IP address of the MySQL server and run it

 4> Enter a SQL command in the format 'SQL@select * from table'

+As an alternative, you can import remySQLClient in your program and call its methods...